KateJohnson/STAT545-hw-Johnson-Kate/hw05-Factors/Factor_figure_management.md

 saveRDS(gapminder.range, "gapminder.range.rds")
 ```

 The .rds file is now in my hw05-Factors folder.
-Now I'll read it back in, I'm going to call it something different so that I can compare the original dataframe and the outputed/inputed one.
+Now I'll read it back in but I'm going to call it something different so that I can compare the original dataframe and the outputed/inputed one.

 ``` r
 gapminder.range.in <- readRDS("gapminder.range.rds")